olinox14/path-php/readme.md

 * [x] add an '$erase' argument to the copy method, which default to true
 * [x] fix the copy method when $follow_symlinks is false and source is a symlink
-* [ ] add 'ignore' and 'errorOnExistingDestination' to the copyTree method
-* [ ] move: test if destination exists after it has been computed
+* [x] move: test if destination exists after it has been computed
 * [ ] study the interest of implementing a 'mergeTree' method
 * [ ] review copyTree performances